 - 'Male and Female' (1980) — a public health film for teenagers discussing gender roles; directed by Sarah Erulkar

 - 'Herring Harvest at Yarmouth' (around 1910) — an early film showing the 'Scotch lassies' at work in Yarmouth, some 600 miles from home

 - 'A Day in the Home' (1951) — an educational film for domestic science pupils about the role of the housewife and mother.

-The programme features several films directed by women.
+The programme featured several films directed by women.
 Find out about more women film-makers in our Moving Image Archive catalogue.

-You can view many of the titles featured in the programme via our Moving Image Archive catalogue.
+You can view many of the titles that were featured in the programme via our Moving Image Archive catalogue.